Mount Olive NJ Failure to Turn Over Drugs Lawyer

 c.
 Any person who knowingly obtains or possesses a controlled dangerous substance or controlled substance analog in violation of subsection a. of this section and who fails to voluntarily deliver the substance to the nearest law enforcement officer is guilty of a disorderly persons offense.
 Nothing in this subsection shall be construed to preclude a prosecution or conviction for any other offense defined in this title or any other statute.

 “Knowingly” Element of the Crime under New Jersey Law

 The State must prove beyond a reasonable doubt that a possessor of drugs acted knowingly in possessing the item and fails to voluntarily give up the contraband to the police.
 A person acts “knowingly” when their conduct or other circumstances dictate that there is a high probability of awareness of a particular fact.

-Penalties for Failure to Make Lawful Disposition in NJ
+Consequences of Failure to Make Lawful Disposition in NJ

 Disorderly Persons Offenses carry a maximum of six (6) months in a county jail and up to a $1,000 fine, along with a potential community service, probation, and a permanent criminal charge on your record.
 Under New Jersey law, if the penalties for the offense involve six (6) months or less in jail, the offense is not considered a crime.
 However, these offenses are still classified under the “2C” criminal code under New Jersey law, meaning that a Disorderly Persons conviction will still give a defendant a criminal record.

 Contact a Florham Park NJ Failure to Turn Over Drugs Lawyer Today